All Words > Spinney

 Did you Know?

 In its earliest appearances in English, “spinney” referred explicitly to a thorny hedge, as indicated by its Middle French and Latin roots implying thorniness.
-Over time, the thorny quality of the hedge disappeared from the definition of “spinney,” and the term ceased referring only to a hedge but rather to a small area of brush or trees, also called a “copse” or “thicket.”
-However, one factor distinguishing a spinney from a natural cluster of trees is that “spinney” often specifically describes an area of brush and trees planted deliberately to shelter game birds for hunting.
+Over time, the thorny quality of the hedge disappeared from the definition of “spinney,” and the term ceased referring only to a hedge; it now describes a small area of brush or trees, also called a “copse” or “thicket.”
+However, one factor distinguishing a spinney from a natural cluster of trees is that “spinney” often specifically refers to an area of brush and trees planted deliberately to shelter game birds for hunting.

 illustration Spinney